OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Retrieving Strings

 Strings are always a good starting point while analyzing a binary, as it provides a context to the associated code.
-For instance, an error log string "Cryptogram generation failed." gives us a hint that the adjoining code might be responsible for generation of a cryptogram.
+For instance, an error log string "Cryptogram generation failed." gives us a hint that the code might be responsible for generation of a cryptogram.

 Strings can be extracted from an iOS binary using a GUI tools like Ghidra or Cutter, or using a CLI-based tool such as *strings* Unix utility (`strings <path_to_binary>`) or radare2's rabin2 (`rabin2 -zz <path_to_binary>`).
 When using the CLI-based tools, one can use it in conjunction with other tools like *grep* or *sort* to further filter and analyze the results.